Actively Learning Halfspaces without Synthetic Data: Approximate Learning

-\begin{proof} First, there is clearly a $O(\frac{\ln (D/\delta)}{\delta\eps})$ query algorithm simply by invoking the tolerant algorithm of \Cref{thm:agnostic-formal}.
 We show that in the realizable setting when $D + \log(1/\eps)) \ll \frac{\ln (D/\delta)}{\delta\eps}$, we can remove the $\ln(D/\delta)$ factor from the query complexity in \Cref{thm:agnostic-formal}.
 To achieve this, we describe how to slightly modify the exact learning algorithm of \Cref{thm:LSMF} to obtain a deterministic algorithm that correctly labels all but an $\eps$-fraction of $X$ using $O(D + \log(1/\eps))$ queries.

-\begin{theorem} For any $D,n$ and $\eps > 0$, there is a deterministic algorithm that $\eps$-learns a shuffled monotone function using $O(D + \log(1/\eps))$ label queries.
-Moreover, the returned labeling function is monotone. \end{theorem}
+\begin{theorem} For any $D,n$ and $\eps > 0$, there is a deterministic algorithm that $\eps$-learns a shuffled monotone function using $O(D + \log(1/\eps))$ label queries, and returns a monotone labeling function. \end{theorem}

 Again, since \Cref{thm:LSMF-eps} returns a monotone hypothesis, we obtain a proper learner. \end{proof}